SAKryukov/dotnet-solution-structure/articles/article0.md

 Tested on .NET 5 and 7.

 To change a target framework, edit the file "Directory.Build.props", and modify the property `<TargetFramework>`.
-It will change target frameworks in all projects automatically, including those requiring "-windows".
+It will change target frameworks in all projects automatically, taking into account the suffix "-windows" where it is required.

 ## Conclusions